KevinElevenVN/Vehicle-Detection-and-Tracking-using-YOLOv8/README.md

     ```bash
     python detect_and_track.py --input path_to_video.mp4 --output path_to_output.mp4
     ```

-### Script Options
-- `--input`: Path to the input video file or camera feed.
-- `--output`: Path to save the output video with detection and tracking annotations.

 ## Results
 The output will be a video file with detected and tracked vehicles highlighted.
 Each vehicle will have a unique ID for tracking across frames.